TWALLACK/IRE/README.md

 "# IRE"

-This is a Python script to scrape data from the 2016 IRE Conference site.
+This is a Python script to scrape data for the 2016 Investigative Reporters and Editors conference in New Orleans June 15-19.

 It creates three pipe delimted files: